 The president, who is elected by the unicameral legislature from among its members for four-year terms, nominates fellow lawmakers to serve as cabinet ministers, and they are formally appointed by the parliament speaker.

 In January 2016, following legislative elections in November 2015, Casten Nemra was elected president by a narrow margin with support from the governing Aelon Kein Ad (AKA) party.
 However, he lost a confidence vote only two weeks later after shifts in party affiliation gave the opposition Kien Eo Am (KEA) party a majority.
 Hilda Heine was chosen to replace Nemra.
+In November 2018, Heine narrowly survived a confidence vote brought against her.
+Her opponents in the parliament claimed the vote was due to a controversial plan to introduce cryptocurrency as legal tender, but Heine argued that it was because of her refusal to support plans to create a tax haven that would be governed independently.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 4 / 4